-Many sociologists and politicians use the term 'Western' to refer to post-industrial technologically developed countries, including countries such as Japan, not just Europe and the USA.
+Many sociologists and politicians use the term 'Western' to refer to post-industrial technologically developed countries, including countries such as Australia, New Zealand and Japan, not just Europe and the USA.
 This is the sense in which I too use the term.

 I would fight for a generic Europe, a generic Scandinavia, Germany, France or Switzerland, and as such I fully promote the idea of European Soldiers, working for an integrated European Armed Forces, although I do not think such a force should replace national home defence forces.
 With the exception of USA commercialism and religiosity, the "culture" I am defending (in words) is the best.
 It is the best of a rotten bunch, for sure, and we have a tonne of crap to go with our science, intelligence and progressive values, but the trash that I accidentally defend is not worse than many oppressive regimes and cultures around the world, and to that extent I've had enough of philosophizing about how to live, and am going out to specifically put myself in the line of fire for what I think is right.